We Live in an increasingly digital society.

 Beyond Stack Overflow, various other programming and developer communities can be found on the web.
 Similar sites

 include Experts-Exchange, GitHub, Toptal, Developers Forum, and SAP Community Network (which maintains a strong

 focus on business coding).
 Likewise, Youtube offers a number of channels to help you connect with the developer

-community, while also providing easy-to-follow tutorials for specific coding tasks.
+community, while also providing easy-to-follow tutorials for specific coding tasks and helping you learn the web

 With these resources in mind, let’s talk about the coding languages themselves.

 When a site is loaded into a browser from a server, certain client-side scripts run within the browser itself, allowing

 the page to function normally without needing to maintain a constant connection with the server.
 The front end

 manages all user requests and interactions in a relatively contained, local bubble.